kaanbek0/kaanbek0/README.md

 ## Hi there 👋

+My name is Kaan, and I'm a student at the Università di Padova studying Information Engineering and interested in Embedded Systems and all things coding.

+- 🔭 I’m currently working on a custom [anemometer](https://github.com/metisvela/sailtrack-wind/tree/NewWind) for our sailing team, Metis Vela

 <!--
 **kaanbek0/kaanbek0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.